 This flaky Pan Seared Halibut with Lemon Dill White Cream Sauce is absolutely delicious!
-The rich dill white wine sauce compliments the crisp pan-seared halibut so wonderfully, you'll want to make more...and soon!
+The rich dill white wine sauce compliments the crisp pan-seared halibut so wonderfully, that you'll want to make more...and soon!

 I always serve our seafood with lemon wedges on the side, but the creamy lemon dill white wine sauce left them on the sidelines this entire meal.

 Everyone in our home absolutely loves seafood, all of it, but halibut is one of my personal favorites.
 This dish was all about me, from the roasted cauliflower steaks to the 'i love everything lemon' sauce and the oh so fabulous flaky white meat of the halibut and even the bacon fried leek, this dinner was catered to Mom.
 Well deserved!